vue-pdf-viewer/Black-Friday-2024-JavaScript-Deals/README.md

 ✨ Explore the top Black Friday & Cyber Monday 2024 deals for JavaScript developers! 💻 This list features discounts on essential tools, libraries, and services for developers working with JavaScript, including React ⚛️ and Vue 🖖.
 Don’t miss these limited-time offers! ⏳🚀

+## How to Contribute
 > **💡 Contributors Welcome!** Found a great Black Friday deal?
 Submit a pull request to add it to our list!

+1. Fork this repository.
+2. Add your deal under the appropriate section in the table format shown above.
+3. Submit a pull request with your addition.

+**Contribution Guidelines:**

+- Only add deals relevant to Black Friday 2024 / Cyber Monday 2024 and specifically beneficial to web developers.
+- Ensure links are accurate and descriptions are clear and concise.
+- All contributions will be reviewed and merged promptly.

 ## 📜 Table of Contents